aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <a id="0x1_account_ENO_SUCH_ROTATION_CAPABILITY_OFFER"></a>

-The specified rotation capablity offer does not exist at the specified offerer address
+The specified rotation capability offer does not exist at the specified offerer address

 <pre><code><b>const</b> <a href="account.md#0x1_account_ENO_SUCH_ROTATION_CAPABILITY_OFFER">ENO_SUCH_ROTATION_CAPABILITY_OFFER</a>: u64 = 18;